What are Data Types in JavaScript? – JavaScript 101

 JavaScript to the People.
 Just dabbling to full-stack in as little as 13 weeks.
 Learn Web Dev

 JavaScript 101 is a series of instructional videos given by DevMountain Web Development Instructors.
-Click here to see the entire video series
+Click here to see the entire video series.

 Data types in JavaScript describe the different types or kinds of data that you will be working with and storing in variables.
 It’s important that you learn each of these data types because otherwise data can get stored in an improper format which will result in issues in your code later on.
 In this video, you will learn about five of the more common data types and how to implement them in your code.